 Finally, in 1966, Congress passed FOIA by unanimous vote.
-President Lyndon B. Johnson (reluctantly) signed it into law while drafting a signing statement focused on exemptions for national security and “room for interpretation.”
+President Lyndon B. Johnson (reluctantly) signed it into law, but drafted a signing statement focused on exemptions for national security and “room for interpretation.”iii

 Opening the Gate to Information Access

-Two years later, President Ford signed the Government in the Sunshine Act into law despite his earlier veto.
-The Act requires that “every portion of every meeting of an agency shall be open to public observation” and that agencies maintain a copy of electronic recordings or minutes, with the usual and prudent exceptions for meetings regarding national defense and agency personnel matters and trade secrets.
-This Act is generally considered to be part of FOIA.
+Despite his earlier veto, President Ford signed the Government in the Sunshine Act into law two years later.
+The Act requires that “every portion of every meeting of an agency shall be open to public observation” and that agencies must maintain a copy of recordings or minutes.
+This included the usual exceptions for meetings pertaining to national defense, agency personnel matters, and trade secrets.iv

 The Teeter Totter of Transparency